deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

-## About travis-c example
+## About

-travis-ci is a test coverage service common for open source projects.
+Travis-CI is a test coverage service common for open source projects.
 This repo is just a stand alone example of how to call it for small C/C++ libraries.

 ## Features

 The lib.h / lib.c files are broken out as examples of testing an embedded library.
 Most of the projects I work on are for embedded systems so I wanted a way to get a build badge for these embedded projects.
 Since many of those compilers and environments are not on Linux I wanted just a simple abstraction of how the Travis build project works without all the complexities of a "real" project.